TD-Dan/Sunwai/lisuluno ma (base set)/TOKI.md

 Proverb:: *Toki o sun.* = "Language **is** wisdom/clarity."
 (The motto of Sunwai).

-Proverb:: *Mu toki o u pu so mo.
+Proverb:: *Mu toki o u bu so mo.
 Sunwai o sun pu.* = "Many languages are a complexly chaotic structure.
 Sunwai is a clear structure."